mpv-player/mpv/DOCS/interface-changes.rst

       replaced by global options, which do exactly the same.
 For example, "--vo=opengl:scale=nearest" turns into "--scale=nearest".
 In some cases, the global option is prefixed.
+    - deprecate the device/sink options on all AOs.
+Use --audio-device instead.
     - subtle changes in how "--no-..." options are treated mean that they are not accessible under "options/..." anymore (instead, these are resolved at parsing time).
 This does not affect options which start with "--no-",